rmbrntt/rmbrntt/README.md

 ### Ryan Barnett

-I'm an Engineer Manager at the Washington Post working on a digital experience platform.
+I'm an Engineer Manager at the Washington Post working on a digital experience platform for Arc XP.

 - 🔭 focused on transforming agriculture with data-driven solutions